 The soil where we live is moist enough that it will harden the concrete at the bottom of the hole just fine.
 If you live in a desert like area, you may have to pour the concrete powder into the hole in layers adding water as you go.

-Adding the cedar boards to the DIY raised garden bed was simple.
-All you do is cut them down to the right size and screw onto the corner posts using 1 5/8” inch deck screws.
+Adding the cedar boards to the DIY cedar raised garden beds was simple.
+All you do is cut them down to the right size with a miter saw (or circular saw) and screw onto the corner posts using 1 5/8” inch deck screws.
 We put two screws on each board in each post.

-Are you ready to make your own DIY raised garden beds using cedar boards?!
-If you have a little bit of room to spare in your yard, building DIY raised garden beds using cedar boards is an easy weekend project.
-By the end of the weekend, your raised garden beds will be ready to fill with herbs, veggies and fruits!
+Are you ready to make your own DIY raised cedar garden beds?!
+If you have a little bit of room to spare in your yard, building raised garden beds using cedar boards is an easy weekend project.
+By the end of the weekend, your garden will be ready to fill with herbs, veggies and fruits!

 If you a newbie gardener like me, here are some great resources that I’ve found helpful:

 - Jami at An Oregon Cottage has a great resource of gardening tips and tricks.
 Here’s her gardening page on her blog.

 - How to Find Your Growing Zone by Home For The Harvest (I also love her tips on how to plan your garden layout)

 - 11 Tips for a Successful First Garden by The Free Range Life (I love tip #2!)